trueadm/ripple/website/docs/guide/events.md

 - `onKeyDownCapture`

 ::: info
-Some events are automatically delegated by the compiler where possible to improve runtime performance.
+Some events are automatically delegated by the compiler wherever possible, to improve runtime performance.
 :::